facebookarchive/asio-utilities/README.md

 Then, either one or two letters to indicate the operation:
  * f - filter
- * f - filter with key
+ * fk - filter with key
  * m - map
  * mk - map with keys